Home Vancouver Events Calendar Festivals and Events in Vancouver

 • Haunted Village – a Halloween attraction at the Burnaby Village Museum.
 (From mid to late October.)

-• Fright Night at the PNE – haunted houses, rides and other Halloween attractions at Vancouver’s Playland (on select dates from between early October and Halloween).
+• Fright Nights at the PNE – haunted houses, rides and other Halloween attractions at Vancouver’s Playland (on select dates from between early October and Halloween).

 • Harvest Days – family-friendly autumn activities at VanDusen Garden on select dates.
-(TBC)
+(On most weekends in October)

 • Halloween Eventshaunted houses and various other Halloween-related events in October.

 • Nightmare Before Christmas Market – a Halloween-themed market featuring dozens of makers and artists in Vancouver.
-(TBC)
+(October 19th and 20th.)

 • Harrison Pumpkin Festival – a pumpkin patch-style event at a farm in Agassiz.
-(From late September until late October.)
+(Not happening in 2024.)

 • Peteys Pumpkin Patch – family-friendly activities at Fantasy Farms in Chilliwack.
 (From late September until October 31, 2024.)